In Australia, 96% of mothers start out breastfeeding. This tells us that most mothers want to and choose to breastfeed.

 There is still much that needs to be done to improve our breastfeeding rates and help more mothers reach their breastfeeding goals.
 For more information about this, read here.

 #2: Know That Support Is There For You… Reach Out

-Organisations such as the Australian Breastfeeding Association (ABA) and La Leche League (LLL) are there to support you.
-These organisations provide you with unconditional support, regardless of how your baby is fed or what parenting decisions you make.
+Organizations such as the Australian Breastfeeding Association (ABA) and La Leche League (LLL) are there to support you.
+These organizations provide you with unconditional support, regardless of how your baby is fed or what parenting decisions you make.

-Many mothers for whom breastfeeding didn’t work out find that calling the ABA helpline, for example, can help them to work through their feelings and so help them feel better.
+Many mothers for whom breastfeeding didn’t work out fine that calling the ABA helpline, for example, can help them to work through their feelings and so help them feel better.

-Indeed, many ABA or LLL counsellors decided to train in the first place because they themselves experienced significant breastfeeding challenges.
+Indeed, many ABA or LLL counselors decided to train in the first place because they themselves experienced significant breastfeeding challenges.

 #3: You Can Change Your Mind – Relactation Is Possible